swiftlang/swift-evolution/proposals/NNNN-opt-in-reflection-metadata.md

 ### Stdlib behavior changes

 In Swift `Mirror(reflecting:)` is the only official way to access Reflection metadata, all other APIs are using it under the hood.
-We intentionally do not propose adding a Reflectable constraint on Mirror type, because it would impose restrictions on those developers who still don't want to require it.
+We intentionally do not propose adding a Reflectable constraint on Mirror type, because it would impose restrictions on those developers who still don't want to require it and consume Reflection optionally.
 If the presence of reflection metadata is mandatory, the requirement on Reflectable protocol should be expressed in the signatures of calling functions.

 ## Detailed design

-To decide when to emit reflection metadata IRGen will check the conformance of a type to the `Reflectable` protocol and if the type conforms, IRGen will emit reflection.
+To decide when to emit reflection metadata IRGen will check the conformance of a type to the `Reflectable` protocol and if the type conforms, IRGen will emit reflection symbols.

 Conformance to Reflectable should be only allowed at type declarations level, to avoid confusing behavior, when a developer adds conformance on an imported from another module type that doesn't have reflection enabled.